Dean's Advisory Council

 He has published and continues to write numerous articles and columns for newspapers, magazines, and trade journals.
 He co-authored a book called "Journalists’ Handbook to Ohio Courts."

 He has written and been talent for numerous public television documentaries and public affairs programs.

 - Bryan Ireton, BSC ’90

-Bryan Ireton has 30 years of professional experience in the IT industry, most recently as CEO of Atos North America.
+Bryan Ireton serves as the Chief Operating Officer for the Americas SBU of Capgemini.
+He has 30 years of professional experience in the IT industry.
+Prior to Capgemini, Bryan served as CEO of Atos North America.
 He also had a lengthy career at Accenture where he served in a variety of roles including director of operations for financial services across North America.
 He also served as President of Accenture Credit Services and CEO of Accenture Mortgage Cadence during his tenure at the company.
 Prior to Accenture, Bryan held leadership roles in the telecommunications industry with both AT&T and MCI.

-Bryan is jointly based in Irving, Texas and his family home in Dublin, Ohio.
-He is married and has three daughters.
+Bryan is married and has three daughters.
 He enjoys spending his free time with his family and is also a hovercraft enthusiast.